South Dakota State Capitol: Features

 From the first floor, a marble staircase leads upstairs.
 In front of the staircase, display cases house the First Lady Gown Collection.
 Miniature replicas have been made of the gown worn by each first lady to the state inaugural ball.
 These replicas are worn by dolls in the display case.
 Along with the doll, a picture of each governor's family and other mementos are also displayed.

 On the second floor, the marble staircase leads into a rotunda.
 The dome of the rotunda is 96 feet high.
-The bottom ring is designed to resemble a string of ribbons joined together, which is meant to symbolize the eternal nature of government.
+The bottom ring is designed to resemble a string of ribbons joined, which is meant to symbolize the eternal nature of government.
 The 3rd pillar from the top on the right side of the railing is upside down due to a mistake during construction of the staircase.
 The interior of the dome is decorated with sixteen images of the Tree of Life.
 The dome also displays acanthus leaves to represent wisdom and a pasque flower, which is the state flower.

 The third floor houses the state's House of Representatives and the state's Senate.
 The galleries for both, from which the public can observe the legislative process, are located on the fourth floor.